 Our Society is a player in developing new policies for the „information society“ and in lobbying for its members.
-All activities for OeGDI are on a voluntary basis.
+All members are participating in OeGDI activities honorarily and independently from their main occupation.
 We organize various technical committees („Fachausschüsse“), especially for information ethics and scientific integrity and for data and information visualisation, lectures, Young Researchers‘ Workshops, and conferences jointly with other scientific societies, concerning topics as open access, big data, or (political / social) bots.
 Last but not least, we fund and promote projects in this interdisciplinary field.

 Our most important collaboration partner is the German DGI, the German Society for Information and Knowledge.
-We are a member of the umbrella association of Austrian scientific societies, the VWGÖ.
+We are a member of the Federation of Austrian Scientific Societies, the VWGÖ.
 The OeGDI has signed DORA, the San Francisco Declaration on Research Assessment and invites all members and friends of OeGDI to sign this declaration.